Root-Law/Python-learning-journey/README.md

 Welcome!

-This repository documents my journey learning Python from the ground up.
+This repository documents my journey learning Python and C++ from the ground up.